fxbrartur/interview_task-events_manager/README.md

-# Sistema de Gerenciamento de Eventos
+# Event Management System

-Este projeto é um sistema de gerenciamento de eventos desenvolvido com Django Rest Framework (DRF).
-Ele permite a criação, atualização, exclusão e listagem de informações dos eventos, bem como a criação, atualização e remoção de usuários para registro como participantes de eventos e notificações sobre atualizações dos mesmos eventos.
+This project is an event management system developed with Django Rest Framework (DRF).
+It allows the creation, update, deletion, and listing of event information, as well as the creation, update, and removal of users for event participation and notifications about event updates.

-## Funcionalidades
+## Features

-1. CRUD de Usuários
+1. User CRUD
-2. CRUD de Eventos
+2. Event CRUD
-3. Inscrição de Participantes
+3. Participant Registration
-4. Notificações para Participantes
+4. Notifications for Participants
-5. Relatórios
+5. Reports

-## Requisitos
+## Requirements

 - Python 3.12
 - Django 5.0.6